 7. Increase the life of your braids

-Once you are done with braiding all the sections put the end of your braids in boiling water to seal the braids and keep it together.
-Dip your hair about halfway and leave it for at least 30 seconds, squeeze the hair and dry it with a towel.
+Once you are done with braiding all the sections put the end of your braids in boiling water to seal the braids and keep them together.
+Dip your hair about halfway and leave it for at least 30 seconds, squeeze the hair, and dry it with a towel.

 If you want your braids to last long you should wear a silk or satin headscarf at night while sleeping.
 You can also use a satin pillowcase.

 8. Wash your hair

 To keep your braids for a long period you can use dry shampoo to cleanse your hair or even use a damp cloth to wash your hair with water and shampoo.